 You should let us know about any necessary repairs immediately.
 We rely on you to tell us when there is a problem.
-You will receive written confirmation of your repair.
-The written confirmation will also have a customer satisfaction slip which OTHA uses to monitor the level of satisfaction with the repairs service.
-Please return the slip to us (you do not need a postage stamp) to let us know your thoughts on the service provided by the contractor and us.
+We will send you a customer satisfaction survey link by text message which OTHA uses to monitor the level of satisfaction with the repairs service.
+Please complete the survey to let us know your thoughts on the service provided by the contractor and us.